-Referring a complaint is when you ask the BSA to investigate and review a complaint you have made to a broadcaster because you are not happy with the broadcaster's decision or the action taken by the broadcaster in response to your complaint.
+Referring a complaint is when you ask the BSA to investigate and review a complaint you have made to a broadcaster because you are dissatisfied with the broadcaster's decision, or the action taken by the broadcaster in response to your complaint.
 You may also refer a complaint to the BSA if you have not received a response from the broadcaster within the required timeframe.

 You can submit your complaint referral to the BSA by:

-You can refer your complaint online, using the form below.
+You can refer your complaint to the BSA online, using the form below.

 Please provide details of your complaint, why you think standards were breached, and why you disagree with the broadcaster’s response to your complaint, or the action taken by the broadcaster in response to your complaint.
 Please note that the Broadcasting Standards Authority can only consider points and standards that you have already raised in your original complaint to the broadcaster.

 It is helpful if you can provide us with all relevant information and documents, including your original complaint to the broadcaster, and the broadcaster’s decision – you can attach documents within the Referral Form below, or alternatively send them to us by email at firstname.lastname@example.org.